 Lily bulbs from Lilium lancifolium have anti-inflammatory effects.1

 1.OK Kwon, MY Lee, JE Yuk, SR Oh; et al (2010).
 Anti-inflammatory effects of methanol extracts of the root of Lilium lancifolium on LPS-stimulated Raw264.7 cells.
 Journal of Ethnopharmacology.
 Volume 130, Issue 1, Pages 28-34

-Lily bulbs are also eaten as food.
+Bai He is also eaten as food.
 It is used as an ingredient in dishes such as Stir-fried lily bulb and celery.